resilience4clj/resilience4clj-cache/README.md

 3. **Advanced**: multiple strategies can also be combined in order to create even better fallback strategies.

+## Manual Cache Manipulation

+TBD

+## Invalidating the Cache

+TBD

+## Using as an Effect

+TBD

 ## Metrics

+TBD: get the real metrics

 The function `metrics` returns a map with the metrics of the retry: